 Cluster configurations—the big picture

 We recommend that you initially deploy a single-node sandbox cluster on which to test sample data.
-The sandbox test cluster will help you to accurately estimate the necessary size and capacity of your production cluster.
-This section provides an overview of a few typical cluster configurations:
+The sandbox test cluster will help you to accurately estimate the necessary size and capacity of a production cluster.
+This section provides an overview of a several

 Stacked vs. single nodes